murmeowgaf/olymp-anomalies-2023/2023_analysis.md

 - Multiple tasks in both grades show **consistent MO right-shifts** and **top-bin spikes** absent in other regions.
 - The pattern is **broad (many items)** and **directionally consistent**, which reduces the likelihood of random fluctuation.
 - Pending quantitative tests on published counts, the evidence is **compatible with prior task exposure** in MO.

-> This is an OSINT-style statistical screening; final claims require the raw counts per bin and pre-registered thresholds.